 Now there are two types of tickets that you can buy – Normal and Special.
 The former costs you Rs 600/- and the latter exact double of it and includes lunch, water, and snacks in it.
 And they promise to take you around in AC vehicles.
 But then it is just a promise and with all the attractions not too far from each other you hardly use the vehicle except for getting from the ticket gate to the main gate which is a few km’s apart.

 So a piece of strong advice is not to fall into the trap of a special package.
 And just go in nicely designed open-air buses.
 You can always eat whatever you like from the multiple restaurants on the campus.
-At a couple of places, the special package gives you an advantage of not standing in the queues.
-But then the queues are quite fast moving and shows are just the same for everyone.
+In a couple of places, the special package gives you an advantage of not standing in the queues.
+But then the queues are quite fast-moving and shows are just the same for everyone.

 Gardens in the Ramoji Film City

 Guide told us that there are as many as 124 different types of Gardens in the film city.
 Though this number may be a bit exaggerated, there are many gardens.
 Each one with a different theme like a Shell Garden, a Mughal garden, Mysore garden, Japanese garden, Thinking man’s garden, Hawa Mahal, Arizona-style cactus garden.
 And a whole lot of them with a European look and feel.
 All of them have been designed to shoot films without actually going to the actual locations.

 There are various tree-lined walkways, which are used to shoot institutional scenes.
 With right signage can re-create various locations from across the world.
 There are highways where just change the milestone and you are transported to that location.
 There are detachable lampposts on either side of the road.
 Which can be modified again according to the place to be depicted.